BSski/SERG/README.md

 **Changelog**

 20.05
-- fixed major bug that was causing problems with excessive breeding and reset
+- fixed major bug that was causing problems with excessive breeding and resetting

 19.05